MavSterling/nhkscrape/README.md

 ## Running the Script

 1. Open your script directory in a file explorer
+2. Press Shift and Right click in the folder window.
+3. Click "Open Powershell window here"
-2. Your prompt should be in the directory with the NHKScrape.ps1 script
+4. Your prompt should be in the directory with the NHKScrape.ps1 script
-3. Type in :`.\NHKScrape.PS1`
+5. Type in :`.\NHKScrape.PS1`
-4. Enter the URL of the NHK Program you're looking to download
+6. Enter the URL of the NHK Program you're looking to download
-5. Enter the path you're looking to save your files
+7. Enter the path you're looking to save your files
-6. The script should run and you can either watch the script or let it run while you do something else
+8. The script should run and you can either watch the script or let it run while you do something else

 ## Known Bugs/Issues